Complete Guide to US Tourist Visa Interview: 15 Questions and Sample Answers

 3. How many questions will the Consular officer ask?

-There is no standard number of US visa interview questions.
+There is no standard number of questions for B1/B2 visa interviews.
 The officer will ask as many or as few questions as necessary to determine whether you’re eligible.
 Typically, the interview lasts a few minutes for each applicant, leaving room for 2 to 5 questions.

 Make sure you understand the questions from the Consular officer properly to respond with appropriate, informative, and compelling answers.
 Feel free to ask the Consular officer to repeat the questions if necessary.